TSM Verdict

 About Smoky Mountain Pancake House

-Smoky Mountain Pancake House has been family-owned since 1968, and honestly, you can taste the difference in those made-from-scratch buttermilk pancakes.
-We always go for the Reese's Peanut Butter & Chocolate Chip ones — they're ridiculous in the best way.
-The Mountain Blueberry are solid too, though nothing beats that peanut butter combo when you're craving something indulgent.
+Smoky Mountain Pancake House has been family-owned since 1968, and you can taste the difference in their made-from-scratch buttermilk pancakes.
+The Reese's Peanut Butter & Chocolate Chip pancakes are a must-try, and the Mountain Blueberry pancakes are also popular.
+Arrive early to avoid long lines, especially on weekends, as the restaurant closes at 1 PM daily.

 Amenities & Features